ErikSchierboom/aspnetmvcserialization/README.md

 ## Introduction

-Serializing and de-serializing an `IDictionary<string,string>` instance in ASP.NET MVC is not supported by default.
+Serializing and de-serializing an `IDictionary<TIn,TOut>` instance in ASP.NET MVC is not supported by default.
 The correct format in which a dictionary needs to be serialized is very specific.
 Say we have the following dictionary:

 ```c#
 var dict = new Dictionary<string, string>